Jason Stankowski, Program Coordinator

 Creative Experiences is a testament to the Town of Glastonbury’s commitment to promote the development of children and youth.
 These programs have three essential objectives:

-- To offer opportunities for young people to become positively involved in the community.
+- Offer opportunities for young people to become positively involved in the community.

-- To teach social skills so that young people can effectively utilize those opportunities.
+- Teach social skills so that young people can effectively utilize those opportunities.

-- To provide appropriate rewards to reinforce utilizing skills and opportunities.
+- Provide appropriate rewards to reinforce utilizing skills and opportunities.